 How do I measure the ROI of implementing analytics tools and strategies?

 You need to be looking at the effect that analytics is having on your business.
 It should boost revenue, potentially reduce costs, and optimize any market research you undertake.
+These are just three potential metrics to quickly reveal the returns you get from high-quality data.

 Why does it matter which analytics tool we use?